-My best advice is: shop around to see who you click with (starting with me :D)
+My best advice is: shop around to see who you click with (me, maybe?)

 Just try it, and you'll learn all the pros and cons of DIY (not being snarky, just the advice of a fellow DIY-er who's got a hit-or-miss track of installing shelves).

 AKA pay to work, if you ask my dad.
 At least you'll get the work experience to go on your CV.